 The Strong also owns several “firsts.”
 It’s got the original 1933 hand-drawn (round) Monopoly Game, which Charles Darrow sold to Parker Bros. (good move), and the very first Barbie Doll.

 But the most disturbing toy is Thomas Edison’s 1890 “Singing Doll.”
 The figure, with a perforated steel torso, is scary enough.
 But Edison recorded kids belting out several nursery rhymes, and the resulting screechy static terrified listeners.
 You can listen to some online or here.
-Open Sat-Thurs 10-5, Fri.
-10-8.
-General Admission, $19.
-Adventure Package including Skyline Climb, Butterfly Garden, and General Admission, $31.
+Check website for hours/dates open and cost of Butterfly Garden, and General Admission.

-Founded in 1913, and affiliated with the University of Rochester, this comprehensive museum of art and antiquities encompasses many galleries on two floors and out into sculpture gardens.
+Founded in 1913, and affiliated with the University of Rochester, the comprehensive museum of art – the Memorial Art Gallery – encompasses many galleries on two floors and out into sculpture gardens.
 Contemporary pieces hang next to the originals that informed them.

 There’s a small sculpture of Harriet Tubman (a full size stands in Harlem, NY), “Ashcan Art” – renderings of everyday life, Yayoi Kusama’s Pink Venus, Georgia O’Keefe, Degas, Cezanne, Hockney, European, Islamic, Asian – art from all over the world.